umdevelopera/um-polylang/readme.txt

 = Key Features =

 * Language switcher shortcode.
 Displays the Polylang language switcher where you need it.
-* Localized permalinks for the Account and User (profile) pages.
+* Adds rewrite rules for localized Account and User (profile) pages.
+* Localize links for Ultimate Member pages in menu.
 * Ability to duplicate Ultimate Member pages for all languages in one click.
 * Ability to duplicate Ultimate Member forms for all languages in one click.
 * Ability to translate email templates.